 Book online or purchase tickets in person at Watershed Box Office or on Tel: 0117 927 5100 Mon – Fri from 09:00 and Sat & Sun from 10:00.

-Tickets £10.00 full / £8.00 concessions / £5.00 24 and under.
-Buy a Cinema Rediscovered Festival Pass: (this allows you to book tickets for any of the 30+ Cinema Rediscovered events from Thu 25 – Sun 28 July – including the Philip French Memorial Lecture – subject to availability, conditions apply).
-Early Bird Pass prices: £80.00 full / £50.00 concessions and under 24s.
+Tickets £11.00 full / £8.50 concessions / £5.00 for 24 and under.
+Buy a Cinema Rediscovered Festival Pass.
+This allows you to book tickets for any of the 30+ Cinema Rediscovered events between Wed 22 and Sun 26 July, including the Philip French Memorial Lecture, subject to availability, conditions apply.

 Events start punctually and, out of consideration to other audience members and speakers, our policy is not to admit or issue refunds to latecomers.
 Please allow enough time to collect your ticket/s from the box office (if these haven’t already been posted to you), and make sure to arrive before the advertised start time to take your seat/s.
 Refunds are usually only available if an event is cancelled.

 The Festival of Ideas endeavours to hold events in venues that are accessible to all.
 Watershed’s cinemas and event spaces are all located on the first floor which is accessible via the lift located in the main entrance foyer at Box Office.
 Once on the first floor there is level access to all areas.
 The venue has a hearing loop system.
 If you have specific access concerns it is advisable to contact the venue direct.
 Wheelchair users and visitors who require an assistant may bring a companion free of charge.
 Please contact Watershed Box Office (details above) to arrange this.